krusi1/football-ratings/README.md

 ## Ratings vs scores

 First, let's look at the relationship between ratings and scores.
-Avarege team rating is higher when the team scores more (top left) or concedes less (top right).
+Average team rating is higher when the team scores more (top left) or concedes less (top right).
 These two effects are summarized in the bottom right figure where I plot goals scored and conceded together.
 Finally, we can aggregate them into a single measure, score difference (bottom left).

 <details>